Jello Krahmer: Career

 Jello Krahmer was born in 1995 in Hedelfingen near Stuttgart (Germany) and was raised in Lorch (Württemberg).
-As a school boy his mother introduced him to wrestling in Schorndorf.
+When he was a schoolboy, his mother introduced him to wrestling in Schorndorf.

-In spring 2017, being his second participation at European championships, in the Hungarian city of Szombathely, he came within a whisker to the bronze medal.
+In spring 2017, during his second appearance at the European championships, in the Hungarian city of Szombathely, he came within a whisker of the bronze medal.
 At the Juniors World Wrestling Championships in the same year in Bydgoszcz he sensationally won it.
 He was second in the German Championships in 2019 and won the "Thor Masters" tournament in Nykøbing Falster in 2020 which earned him the nomination for the 2020 European Wrestling Championships in Rome.
-There he made a dream come true to win the first medal at an international senior's championships.
+There he made a dream come true in winning his first medal at an international senior's championships.
+Krahmer competed at the 2024 European Wrestling Olympic Qualification Tournament where he earned a quota place for Germany at the 2024 Summer Olympics in men's 130 kg Greco-Roman wrestling.
+He competed in the 130 kg event at the Olympics.

-After successfully completing his studies in International Sales Management and Technology at Aalen University end of 2019, Jello Krahmer is currently member of the German military's sports promotion group.
+After successfully completing his studies in International Sales Management and Technology at Aalen University at the end of 2019, Krahmer is currently a member of the German military's sports promotion group.